Want to be the healthiest person in the world?

 I use the light therapy box during the winter months to ward off seasonal affective disorder.

 And I use a combination red light therapy/near infrared device for 10-20 minutes every day for skin health and overall energy levels.

 Ever since I started using it, I’ve noticed a reduction in fine lines and wrinkles, dry skin, eczema, sun spots, and skin roughness, and an increase in my energy levels, sex drive, creativity, and muscle recovery times.
 The science on red light and NIR therapy backs up all of these aforementioned benefits, so I’m far from alone.

-If you want to pick up your own device (the one that is drastically the best one on the market… called the Joovv), you can use coupon code ‘JORDAN’ to get $25 off at checkout.
+Want to pick up your own device (the one that is drastically the best one on the market… called the Joovv)?
+You can do that by clicking here.